chloeekk/chloeekk.github.io/posts/how-does-a-brokerage-make-money/index.md

 - Charge subscription fees: 0.5% - 1%
 - When Hong Kong IPO market is active, this revenue is considerable

+From the issuer and campaign side, [an IPO integrated marketing strategy](https://chloevolution.com/posts/build-an-ipo-integrated-marketing-strategy/) explains how corporate value, investor narratives, channels, and subscription momentum fit together.

 **ESOP (Employee Stock Ownership Plan) Management**

 Provide equity incentive management services for startups: